-Baxter supports the conscientious use of animals in research only when no other scientific or regulatory acceptable alternative exists to demonstrate the safety and effectiveness of the company's life-saving and life-sustaining products and therapies.
+Baxter supports the conscientious use of animals in research only when the scientific purpose of the research is of sufficient potential significance to justify such use and no other reasonable scientific or regulatorily acceptable non-animal alternative exists to demonstrate the safety and effectiveness of the company's life-saving and life-sustaining products and therapies.
 The company embraces its ethical responsibility to ensure the well-being and humane care of the animals used for product development and testing.
 In the substantial majority of cases where Baxter uses animals, it is required by health authorities to do so.

 Replacement, Reduction and Refinement

 Baxter is committed to enhancing animal welfare through the 3Rs - replacement, reduction and refinement.
 The company applies a range of innovations in this area, including:

 - Utilizing relevant available in vitro methods and the company’s strength in analytical characterization of materials to assess toxicological risk in lieu of animal testing.